Cosmological constraints without fingers of God: Introduction

 \section{Introduction}

 Reliable theoretical models for the intermediate- and short-scale galaxy power spectrum provide the key to obtaining tight constraints on cosmological parameters from current and future spectroscopic galaxy surveys~\cite{Beutler:2016arn,Chudaykin:2019ock,Ivanov:2019pdj,Ivanov:2019hqk,Colas:2019ret,Philcox:2020vvt,Philcox:2020xbv,Sailer:2021yzm}.
-In the analysis of the most recent Baryon Oscillation Spectroscopic Survey (BOSS) based on the Luminous Red Galaxy (LRG) sample~\cite{Alam:2016hwk}, the main limiting factor in pushing to small scales are the non-linear redshift-space distortions, also known as the ``fingers of God'' (FoG)~\cite{Jackson:2008yv}.
+In the analysis of the most recent Baryon Oscillation Spectroscopic Survey (BOSS) based on the Luminous Red Galaxy (LRG) sample~\cite{Alam:2016hwk}, the main limiting factor in pushing to small scales is the non-linear redshift-space distortions, also known as the ``fingers of God'' (FoG)~\cite{Jackson:2008yv}.
 These non-linear effects contaminate the observed galaxy distribution along the line of sight $\hat{\z}$, even on relatively large scales.
 Further complications come from using the usual multipole expansion of the anisotropic redshift-space power spectrum, since it mixes modes that are parallel and perpendicular to~$\hat{\z}$.
-As a result, FoGs, which affect only the modes along the line of sight, leaks into all power spectrum multipoles, significantly limiting the range of scales over which accurate modeling is possible.
+As a result, FoG, which affect only the modes along the line of sight, leak into all power spectrum multipoles, significantly limiting the range of scales over which accurate modeling is possible.

-In order to estimate the impact of FoGs, it is instructive to compare the range of validity of a given power spectrum model in real and redshift space.
+In order to estimate the impact of FoG, it is instructive to compare the range of validity of a given power spectrum model in real and redshift space.
 Recent analyses of the realistic mock catalogs simulating the BOSS galaxy sample show that the one-loop redshift space perturbation theory model breaks down at~$k_{\rm max}\simeq 0.25~\hMpc$~\cite{Nishimichi:2020tvu,Ivanov:2019pdj,DAmico:2019fhj}.
 On the other hand, the real space data for the same volume can be well described by the one-loop model up to significantly smaller scales, $k_{\rm max}\simeq 0.4~\hMpc$~\cite{Schmittfull:2018yuk,Chudaykin:2020aoj}.
-While these results depend on the survey volume, the effective redshift, and the type of tracers observed, they suggests that there is a potential to improve measurements of cosmological parameters by isolating FoG and extracting the information from the transverse Fourier modes (perpendicular to $\hat{\z}$) that are not affected by the non-linear redshift-space distortions.
+A similar picture was observed in the context of Lagrangian perturbation theory in Refs.~\cite{Vlah:2015sea,Vlah:2018ygt,Chen:2020fxs,Chen:2020zjt}.
+While these results depend on the survey volume, the effective redshift, and the type of tracers observed, they suggest that there is a potential to improve measurements of cosmological parameters by isolating FoG and extracting the information from the transverse Fourier modes (perpendicular to $\hat{\z}$) that are not affected by the non-linear redshift-space distortions.

 Throughout the years, many methods had been proposed in order to achieve this goal.
 The most intuitive approach is to use the redshift-space power spectrum wedges~\cite{Kazin:2011xt,Grieb:2016uuo}.
 In Fourier space, such techniques effectively operate at the level of the anisotropic power spectrum $P(k,\mu)$, where $\mu\equiv \hat \k \cdot \hat\z$, and allow one to use a $\mu-$dependent $k_{\rm max}$ in the analysis~\cite{Grieb:2016uuo}.
 While conceptually simple, the main shortcoming of wedges is that they cannot be efficiently estimated using FFT techniques, and in practice one has to estimate ``pseudo wedges'', obtained from the standard power spectrum multipoles~\cite{Grieb:2016uuo}.
 Alternatively, several prescriptions have been used to ``remove'' FoGs directly at the map level~\cite{Tegmark:2001jh,SDSS:2003tbn,Reid:2008zu}, but it remains unclear if the additional systematic errors produced by such methods produce are too large for current and upcoming spectroscopic surveys~\cite{Reid:2008zu}.